 The Barcelona Public Health Agency

-As the city's Atmospheric-Pollution Air Control Centre, the Barcelona Public Health Agency's Department of Environmental Monitoring and Control publishes an annual assessment report on air quality and its evolution over time, for each of the regulated pollutants measured at the stations comprising the city's atmospheric-pollution monitoring and forecast network.
+The Department of Environmental Health at the Barcelona Public Health Agency (ASPB), which has an Atmospheric Pollution Analysis Centre in the city, publishes an assessment report every year on air quality and its development over the years, for each of the regulated pollutants measured at the various stations on the city's atmospheric-pollution monitoring and forecast network.
 You can also find further information on the effects of nitrogen oxides and suspended particles on our health..